Blockchain-and-FL/Sparrow/README.md

 ## System Objectives

-Sparrow is developed with clear objectives to address specific challenges in the field of smart contract generation:
+Sparrow is developed with clear objectives to address specific challenges in translating LCs into SCs:

-1. **Enhanced Contract Expression**: Sparrow enhances the expression of legal contracts, ensuring broad compatibility and accurate functional requirement representation.
+1. **Effective Modeling and Development**: Sparrow should achieve effective semantic modeling of LCs to generate SLCs and automate the translation of those SLCs into SCs without requiring post-manual processing.
-2. **Concise Code Generation**: Focused on generating concise codes to optimize gas consumption on the Ethereum network.
+2. **Concise Code Generation**: Sparrow should generate concise codes to minimize gas consumption for deploying on the Ethereum blockchain.
-3. **Extensibility**: Designed to automate and scale the performance of LC generation, with modular and reusable code for seamless functional integration.

-Sparrow leverages the power of the Eclipse Modeling Framework (EMF) to construct a domain-specific ontology that underpins the generation of Smart Legal Contracts (SLCs).
-Our approach emphasizes clarity, reusability, and extensibility in the ontology design.
+3. **Extensibility**: Sparrow should be capable of extensibility to satisfy new functional requirements and handle a large number of LCs.

 ## Core Ontology Components

 Sparrow's ontology is structured around the following components:

-- **Subject**: Represents involved entities in a contract, including parties and other stakeholders such as authenticators, regulators, and arbitrators.
+- **Subject**: An enhanced set used to denote the functional roles involved in contract management, not only the primary contracting parties but also extend to other overlooked stakeholders such as authenticators, regulators, and arbitrators.
-- **Object**: Targets the entities owned or triggered by the Subject, such as assets, messages, and status.
+- **Object**: Targets the entities owned or triggered by the Subject, whether tangible or intangible, such as assets, messages, and status.
 - **Conditions**: A unified set of logic structures that control the performance and validity of contracts, without distinguishing between preconditions and postconditions.
 - **Operations**: Actions emitted by defined roles in the Subject, describing corresponding rights and obligations within the contract.
 - **Rules**: A composite set of terms covering essential elements like payment terms, delivery schedules, rights and obligations, dispute resolution, warranties, and other pertinent aspects of legal contracts.